$0 International Adoption Navigation Guide — Quick-Start Checklist

 Post-Adoption Depression

-Post-adoption depression is real, clinically documented, and substantially underreported.
-Studies estimate it affects 18–26% of adoptive parents, with some estimates for international adoption running higher.
-It looks similar to postpartum depression: feelings of disconnection, overwhelm, grief, shame, inadequacy, and sometimes resentment—often accompanied by a profound reluctance to admit any of this because of how long and how hard you worked to bring your child home.
+Post-adoption depression is real and clinically documented, but studies report varying rates of depressive symptoms among adoptive parents and do not establish one universal prevalence figure for international adoption.
+It can involve feelings of disconnection, overwhelm, grief, shame, inadequacy, and sometimes resentment—often accompanied by a reluctance to admit any of this because of how long and how hard you worked to bring your child home.

 The factors that drive post-adoption depression are specific: